ATAK Plugin

 Templates are synchronised after you login with your account.

-To add more radio systems, place your CloudRF/SOOTHSAYER JSON templates in the atak/SOOTHSAYER/templates folder.
-You can download templates from the top left corner in the CloudRF/SOOTHSAYER web interface.
-Templates in the plugin will refresh when you open it.
+To add local radio systems, place your CloudRF/SOOTHSAYER JSON templates in the atak/SOOTHSAYER/templates folder.
+You can also download templates as .json files from the top left corner in the CloudRF/SOOTHSAYER web interface.

 A template can be edited within any text editor and must conform to the CloudRF API specification detailed at https://cloudrf.com/documentation/developer/